Home Visitation Programs Can Help More Families if They Address Domestic Violence

 - Read Futures Without Violence’s home visitation policy recommendations.

-- View a tool for home visitors that provide quick phrases to improve discussions with women about the impact of domestic violence on their parenting and safety planning, or order hard copies online.
+- View the Loving Parents, Loving Kids safety card, a tool for home visitors that provides quick phrases to improve discussions with women about the impact of domestic violence on their parenting and safety planning, or order hard copies from our online store.

 - At Futures Without Violence’s February 3, 2010 Congressional briefing, researchers emphasized the effects of intimate partner violence on children’s development.